2 Ways to Clean A Pizza Stone

 Oven Gloves

-Okay, so you don’t actually clean a pizza stone with oven gloves.
-But it’s a great idea to obey the golden rule of never take a pizza stone out of the oven without using oven gloves.
-Pizza stones retain heat well, and you need to allow the oven and the pizza stone to cool before removal.
-But, I guarantee you, you’ll forget this sometime.
-It’s better always to use oven gloves and then you won’t ever get burned.
+Okay, so you don’t clean a pizza stone with oven gloves.
+But it’s a great idea to obey the golden rule of never taking a pizza stone out of the oven without using oven gloves.
+Pizza stones retain heat well, so you should allow the oven and the pizza stone to cool before removal.
+However, it’s easy to forget this rule.
+It’s always better to use oven gloves to avoid getting burned.

 Metal Scraper